caeost/literate/mdparser.ljs.md

 ##Literate
-__note:__ you should view this file in something that allows github flavored markdown style code blocks
+__note:__ you should view this file in something that allows github flavored markdown style code blocks.

+Viewing in [markdown-editor](http://jbt.github.io/markdown-editor/) works quite well.

 ###Basics
 This project comprises a few ideas.